Aditya-KumarJha/SuperNova/cart/README.md

 The Cart microservice is responsible for managing user carts.
 It provides endpoints for adding, updating, and removing items from the cart.

-## Features
+## Updated Features
+- **Health Check Endpoint**: Provides a health check endpoint at `/` to verify the service status.
+- **Cart Management**:
-- Add items to the cart
+  - Add, update, and remove items in the cart.
-- Update item quantities
-- Remove items from the cart
+  - Clear the entire cart.
-- Retrieve cart details
+  - Retrieve cart details, including total item count and quantity.

 ## Environment Variables
 The following environment variables are required to run this service: